X01XX/Alternate-representation-for-a-bit-pattern/README.md

 The infinity of zeros is easy to ignore in most cases, however a NOT operation turns them into an infinity of ones.
 The infinity of ones may be useful in some cases, not in others.

-Another way to represent 5 is by using two masks, a Ones-mask: 0101, and a Zeros-mask: 1010.
+Another way to represent the number 5 is by using two masks, a Ones-mask: 0101, and a Zeros-mask: 1010.

 By doing a bitwize OR operation on the two masks, we get a "position mask", 1111.